arabellas-craft/arabellas-craft.github.io/_posts/2025-12-12-history-of-chaos-magic.md

 ## Peter Carroll (1953–2026)

-Peter Carroll published *[Liber Null](https://bookshop.org/a/84772/9781578637669)* in 1978.
+Peter Carroll published *[Liber Null](https://bookshop.org/a/84772/9781578637669){:target="_blank" rel="noopener noreferrer"}* in 1978.
 The book was short, practical, and stripped of the verbose style common in occult writing.
 Carroll presented techniques directly, explained how to use them, and encouraged readers to experiment rather than accept anything on faith.
 He drew on chaos theory and quantum physics as conceptual frameworks, though these references were more metaphorical than scientific.

-He followed *Liber Null* with *Psychonaut* in 1982, and the two were republished as a combined edition in 1987. *[Liber Null & Psychonaut](https://bookshop.org/a/84772/9781578637669)* is the foundational text of the movement; almost every later chaos magic writer assumes the reader has worked through it.
+He followed *Liber Null* with *Psychonaut* in 1982, and the two were republished as a combined edition in 1987. *[Liber Null & Psychonaut](https://bookshop.org/a/84772/9781578637669){:target="_blank" rel="noopener noreferrer"}* is the foundational text of the movement; almost every later chaos magic writer assumes the reader has worked through it.

 Together with Ray Sherwin, Carroll co-founded the Illuminates of Thanateros (IOT) in 1978.
 He later founded Arcanorium College, an online school for occultism that he ran until his death.